Rooms 123, 101, and 164

 department telephone extension x3620 (but please use email, not the phone)

-Use the panels at the left of this webpage to navigate to the class sites for 11th Grade Academic American Literature (English (0134) or Topics in Philosophy & Writing (English 0163 - Spring '13).
+Use the panels at the left of this webpage to navigate to the class sites for 11th Grade Academic American Literature (English 0134), Topics in Philosophy & Writing (English 0163 - Fall '13), or Film Analysis (English 0171 - Spring '14).
 Click the link in this sentence to jump to the class site for Viewpoints on Modern America

 (Interdisciplinary 0030/0031), which Mr. Wright and Mr. Rosin co-teach.

-He also coaches the Ethics Bowl and sponsors the GSA (no website yet for either) and is working on a site for the Radnor-Friesland Exchange
+Mr. Rosin also coaches the Ethics Bowl and sponsors the GSA (no website yet for either) and co-coordinates the Radnor-Friesland Exchange

-(U.S./UK) that he co-coordinates with Dr. Swinehart, Ms. Cahill, and Mr. Payne.
+(U.S./UK) with Dr. Swinehart, Ms. Cahill, and Mr. Payne.
 Finally, Mr. Rosin is a proud member of the Honor Council

 .
 In case you're wondering, Mr. Rosin doesn't usually refer to himself in the third person, and does not recommend doing so.